 Our shop is located on the campus of the Ukrainian Humanitarian Institute in Bucha near Kyiv.
 It was broken into and looted by Russian troops.
 Fortunately, they took just general use tools and not the bike specific equipment we use to make frames and assemble them into complete bicycles.
 One of our storage sheds they left a Trek bicycle that's equipped with a Campy 8 speed group.
 When college people returned to campus after the Russians left, the door was wide open with the bicycle still inside.
 In the other shed where our expensive fixtures are stored, they couldn’t break the lock.
 Currently, we have 50 finished frames that are waiting for parts and another 50 sets of frame materials waiting to be made into frames.
 Both, pandemic and the invasion had impacted our production capacity.

-Cycling jerseys are in the making.
-The design features the Ukrainian coat of arms artistically stylized by a Ukrainian artist and traditional embroidery.
-Coming Spring 2023.
+The design features the Ukrainian coat of arms artistically stylized by Ukrainian artist, Eugene Berd, and traditional embroidery.
+Shipping worldwide.

 Doug spent a lot of time designing and having this fixture made for sale because he really likes how it works and there isn’t anything similar on the market.
 It simplifies creating a frame design, makes it easy to check the accuracy of miters and assures that the main triangle is perfectly aligned ready to be spot brazed together exactly to specifications.
 It is also convenient to make changes to the design if something needs to be altered even after starting (such as a top tube being mitered a millimeter short).